-If you don’t have actual memories of idyllic autumn mornings spent driving along two-lane highways with fog hanging low beneath trees colored crimson and rust, stopping at every farmstand for cider doughnuts, this recipe is certain to compensate for that.
+If you don’t have actual memories of idyllic autumn mornings spent driving along two-lane highways with fog hanging low beneath trees colored crimson and rust, stopping at every farm stand for cider doughnuts, these spiced cider doughnuts are certain to compensate for that.–Rick Rodgers

 - 1 cup apple cider